flame-engine/flame-crates-example/tutorial/article.md

 That's well and good, but we don't want to keep polluting our explosions array with exploded explosions, so we also add a destroy() method that returns, based on the lifeTime, whether we should destroy the explosion object.

 Finally, we update our Game, adding a List of Explosion, rendering them on the render method, and updating then on the update method.
 They need to be updated to increment their lifeTime.
-We also take this time to refactor what was previously on the Game.update method, i.e., makes the boxes fall, to be inside the Crate.update method, as that's a responsibility of the Crate.
+We also take this time to refactor what was previously in the Game.update method, i.e., makes the boxes fall, to be inside the Crate.update method, as that's a responsibility of the Crate.
 Now the game update only delegates to others.
 Finally, in the update, we need to remove from the list what has been destroyed.
-For that, List provides a very usefull method: removeWhere:
+For that, List provides a very useful method: removeWhere:

 ```dart
     explosions.removeWhere((exp) => exp.destroy());